SynEdgy/synedgy.com/docs/README.md

 # Primer on Configuration Management

-Everyone is managing some configurations, one way or another, but there are a few noticeable concepts that are worth explaining.
+Every computer system requires to manage its configuration, one way or another, but there are a few noticeable concepts that are worth expanding upon when addressing scalability.

-The first one is the when we don't manage the changes, usually we update the configuration through a GUI or an API, and we rely on what we know of the system and estinguish the fires as needed.
+The first one is the when we don't _manage_ the changes, we usually update the configuration through a GUI or an API, rely on what we know of the system, and estinguish the fires as needed.
 For a small team with a small system to manage, and fairly stable needs, that might just work.
-Afterall that was the whole power of Windows servers when only a handful of those servers where needed for the IT needs of an organisation.
+Afterall that was one of the selling points for Windows servers when only a handful of those servers were needed for the IT needs of an organisation.

-The Unixes (and derived flavours) had managed to scale through task automation using scripting and leveraging the powerful shell and utilities built over the years.
+The Unixes (and derived flavours) had managed some level of scale through task automation, using scripting, and leveraging the powerful shell and utilities built over the years.
 But even this approach showed its limit when many members had to collaborate on a great number of systems.

-As the digital was conquering more services and industry, the IT services tried to find ways to scale.
+As the digital age was conquering more services and industry, the IT services tried to find new ways to scale.
 The number of servers needed grew exponentially, the number of team members increased, the requirements where in perpetual evolution, and the complexity of the systems skyrocketed.